Yahoo-Mike/recovery_device_lenovo_X605F/README.md

 ## Release info
 This is still in development.
 It is currently pre-alpha.
 Install at your own risk.

 This is an unofficial build.
+Build with TWRP for Android 8.1.

 ### About Device